 Like the Super Game Module and the Super Game Cartridge,

-will CV2 also be produced and assembled in China.
+will CV2 be designed in Brazil and USA, but produced and assembled in China.

 But what is the critics around the our current ColecoVision

 in relation to a brand new CV2. ?